M.S. Marriage and Family Therapy Mental Health Therapist

 Spirituality and religion

 Nervous System Regulation

-In Spring of 2023, I will receive my Masters of Science in Marriage and Family Therapy at University of Wisconsin-Stout.
-Additionally, during this time, I will also graduate from the Mindfulness Meditation Teacher Certification Program led by Tara Brach and Jack Kornfield, through the Sounds True Institute and University of California at Berkeley’s Greater Good Science Center.
+I have a Masters of Science in Marriage and Family Therapy from University of Wisconsin-Stout.
+Additionally, I have finished advanced training in Emotionally Focused Therapy and am in the process of receiving training in Internal Family Systems.
+I am also a graduate from the Mindfulness Meditation Teacher Certification Program led by Tara Brach and Jack Kornfield, through the Sounds True Institute and University of California at Berkeley’s Greater Good Science Center.